sagism/rpnc/README.md

     h/? - show this message
     q - quit

-Note that all operators are applied immediately, except for '-', which requires pressing enter as there is some ambiguity otherwise with the '-' sign for negative numbers.
+Note that all operators are applied immediately, except for a leading '-', which requires pressing enter as there is some ambiguity otherwise with the '-' sign for negative numbers.

 ## License